kojix2/LibUI/README.md

 Would you like to add your commits to libui?
 * Please feel free to send us your [pull requests](https://github.com/kojix2/libui/pulls).
-  * Small corrections, such as typofixes, are appreciated.
+  * Small corrections, such as typo fixes, are appreciated.
 * Did you find any bugs?
-Write it in the [issues](https://github.com/kojix2/LibUI/issue) section!
+Enter in the [issues](https://github.com/kojix2/LibUI/issues) section!

 ```
 Do you need commit rights to my repository?